Sahar Hashemi

 Sahar Hashemi (born 1967) is a British businesswoman, best known as the co-founder of the coffee chain Coffee Republic and confectionery brand Skinny Candy.
-She recently co-chaired the UK government Scale Up Taskforce shaping government policy towards growing SMEs.
+She co-chaired the UK government Scale Up Taskforce shaping government policy towards growing SMEs.
 She currently sits on the board of the Scale Up Institute, and the advisory board of the ECB HUNDRED Cricket Competition and Change Please Coffee, a social enterprise that trains and hires homeless people to run coffee bars.

-In 2022 she launched Buy Women Built a campaign to bring consumer recognition to women built brands in the UK.
+In 2022 she founded Buy Women Built a campaign to bring consumer recognition to women built brands in the UK.
 She was a judge at the 2020 Entrepreneur of the Year Awards.

-Early life and career
+Early life

 Sahar Hashemi attended City of London School for Girls, obtaining a corporation exhibition scholarship.
 She studied law at the University of Bristol.
 Upon graduation, Hashemi trained and qualified as a solicitor with Frere Cholmeley Bischoff's (a 200-year-old firm in Lincoln's Inn Fields that folded in 1998).

-Coffee Republic
+Business ventures

 Alongside brother Bobby, Hashemi developed and co-founded Coffee Republic, the UK's first US-style coffee bar chain.
 The first site opened on South Molton Street in 1995.
 The group was listed on AIM in 1998 by reversing into Arion Properties.
 Coffee Republic switched from AIM to the full list in July 2000.
 The chain had opened 108 stores by 2001, when Hashemi left the firm to write Anyone Can Do It: Building Coffee Republic from Our Kitchen Table.